Athulsanthoshen/Athulsanthoshen/README.md

 - 👋 Hi, I’m @Athulsanthoshen
-- 👀 I’m interested in coding
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently pursuing B.tech Electronics & Communication
 - 💞️ I’m working at Imiot Technolabs as Socail Media Manager
 -      and also working in Shareinfo community as operational lead